Transposition Table

 Bucket Systems

-This family of strategies is similar to the two-tier system, but any number of tiers (known as "buckets") can be used (typically the number is based on the size of a cacheline).
+This family of strategies is similar to the two-tier system, but any number of tiers (known as "buckets") can be used (typically the number is based on the size of a cache line).
 The difference is that the buckets are not specific to one consideration, but rather the new entry overwrites the entry in the bucket with the lowest depth [23] .

 Aging

-Aging considers searches of different chess positions during game play.
-While early implementations and programs relying on root pre-processing to guide search and evaluation were obligated to clear the hash table between root positions, most todays programs do not, to profit from entries of previous searches.
+Aging considers searches for different chess positions during gameplay.
+While early implementations and programs relying on root pre-processing to guide search and evaluation were obligated to clear the hash table between root positions, most todays programs do not, profit from entries of previous searches.
 Nevertheless, to avoid persistence of old entries which may no longer occur from the current root, aging is used to likely replace those entries by new ones, even if their draft and flags would otherwise protect them.
 To implement aging, one often stores and compares the current halfmove clock as age, likely modulo some power two constant, depending on how many bits are used to store it inside an entry [24] [25].

 TT and Parallel Search

-A global transposition table, shared by multiple threads or processes is essential for effective parallel search algorithms on modern multi core cpus, and might be accessed lock-less, as proposed by Robert Hyatt and Tim Mann [26] .
+A global transposition table, shared by multiple threads or processes is essential for effective parallel search algorithms on modern multi-core CPUs, and might be accessed lock-less, as proposed by Robert Hyatt and Tim Mann [26] .

 Further Hash Tables